sorm/sorm.github.com/index.md

   - high level
 ---

-SORM is a Scala ORM framework designed to eliminate boilerplate code and solve the problems of scalability with a high level abstraction and a functional programming style.
+SORM is a Scala ORM-framework designed to eliminate boilerplate code and solve the problems of scalability with a high level abstraction and a functional programming style.

 ##Features